loicolas/Slim-Google-News-Reader/README.md

 # Slim Google News Reader

-It's a simple Google News reader made the php framework Slim
+A simple Google News reader made with the php framework Slim

 For more information:
 http://www.slimframework.com